neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 Thomas Insel, head of the National Institute of Mental Health and a pioneer in vole studies, describes voles as "an extraordinary gift to science" in which nature has performed an experiment with which we can ask the question: "what was modified genetically in the brain to get this difference in behavior?"
 In this case, mating behavior.
 Unlike most rodents, many voles are monogamous, forming bonds that last long after mating (often for life) and cohabitating more or less permanently in subterranean dens.
 Prarie voles are one of these robustly monogamous species.
 Interestingly, prairie voles have near-identical cousins called montane voles that do not form social bonds after mating.

-The results of one of the first genetic experiments in montane and prarie voles are shown in Fig. ____.
+The results of one of the first genetic experiments in montane and prarie voles are shown in Figure 69.

 :::{figure-md} young-1999-genes
 :class: figure